Joni Madraiwiwi: Personal life

 Ratu Madraiwiwi is the eldest son of Doctor Ratu Jione Atonio Rabici Doviverata, who preceded him as Roko Tui Bau in 1995.
-His mother, Adi Losalini Raravuya Uluiviti was from the chiefly Tui Nairai family, in Fiji's Lomaiviti province.
+His mother, Adi Losalini Raravuya Uluiviti was from the chiefly Tu'i Nairai family, in Fiji's Lomaiviti province.
 She was one of the first women to become a member of Fiji's Legislative Council and subsequently a Member of Parliament.

-Ratu Madraiwiwi is a grandson of Ratu Joni Madraiwiwi (1859–1920), a Bauan chief, and a great-great grandson of Ratu Seru Epenisa Cakobau (1815–1883), the Fijian monarch who unified the nation under his leadership before ceding the islands to the United Kingdom in 1874.
+Ratu Madraiwiwi is a grandson of Ratu Joni Madraiwiwi (1859–1920), a Bauan chief, and a great-great-grandson of Ratu Seru Epenisa Cakobau (1815–1883), the Fijian monarch who unified the nation under his leadership before ceding the islands to the United Kingdom in 1874.
 He is also a nephew of Ratu Sir Lala Sukuna (1888–1958), who forged embryonic institutions for what would become the independent nation of Fiji, although he did not live to see it.
 On 5 December 1998, he married Adi Lusi Tuivanuavou, also known as Adi Lusiana Paluvavau Qolikoro, on Bau Island in Fiji.

 Madraiwiwi died on 29 September 2016 after a short illness.
 He was later laid to rest at the Sau Tabu in Bau Island on 7 October 2016 a week after his death.
 His death was attended by The King of Tonga King Tupou VI and other Chiefly families around Fiji.